 Note the two camera cables and sound ‘loom’ plugged into the Scanner ‘tailboard’.

 The lens turret is rotated by a handle, which blanks out the picture as it swings the lens, so it obviously cannot be used during a shot.
-The zoom is ungainly, but much more versatile….and costs a fortune.
+A zoom is ungainly, but much more versatile….and at this time cost a fortune.
 Both Cameramen and Directors learnt the focal length and the angles relating to each fixed TV lens so that the Director could ask for a ‘3-inch’ and know what the coverage would be.